LLoadout/laravel-macros/README.md

 Advanced example

 ```
-  // without this macro , cast mixed content to an array
+  // without this macro, cast mixed content to an array
   $variable = (array) [(object) ['id' => 1], ['id' => 4]];

   // will convert to